wjsutton/games_night_viz/README.md

 For this project you can choose which challenges you undertake depending on what you want to learn, e.g. you may want to focus on Design + a dataset, alternatively, you may want to just learn data preparation with a new coding language or tool.

+### What Type of Games?

+All of them!

+At #GamesNightViz we love all types of games: card games, board games, video games, party games, gameshows, the list goes on!

 ### The Golden Rule

 There's no expectation to complete all the tasks or participate every month.
 This project is designed to inspire you to develop new skills and build a portfolio showcasing what you've learnt, not be a chore or something that doesn't spark joy.